-The product development time before our customer agrees to purchase our DC power systems can be considerable.
+The product development time before a customer agrees to purchase our DC power systems can be considerable.
 Our process for developing an integrated solution may require use of significant engineering resources, including design, prototyping, modeling, testing and application engineering.
 The length of this cycle is influenced by many factors, including the difficulty of the technical specification and complexity of the design and the customer's procurement processes.
-A significant period may elapse between our investment of time and resources in designing and developing a product for our customer and revenue from sales of that product.
-The length of this process combined with unanticipated delays in the development cycle could materially affect results of operations and financial conditions.
+A significant period may elapse between our investment of time and resources in designing and developing a product for a customer and receipt of revenue from sales of that product.
+The length of this process, combined with unanticipated delays in the development cycles could materially affect our results of operations and financial conditions.

-We do not have long-term commitments for significant revenues with most of our customers and may be unable to retain existing customers, attract new customers or replace departing customers with new customers that can provide comparable revenues and profits.
+We do not have long-term commitments for significant revenues with most of our customers and may be unable to retain existing customers, attract new customers or replace departing customers with new customers that can provide comparable revenues and profit margins.